NotWoods/tigeroakes.com/content/featured-in/west-hawaii-today.md

 accessed easily to find directions for a wide range of users.
 Users of Google Maps will be able to find directions for the Hele-On Bus through Google's existing websites and mobile apps.
-Hele-On Bus directions in Google Maps will be avaliable in a few weeks.
+Hele-On Bus directions in Google Maps will be available in a few weeks.

 Accompanying Google Maps integration is the online app "Big Island Buses".
 The app can be used from the website [goride.io](https://notwoods.github.io/big-island-buses),